Kusnierewicz/Sketch-Board-2017/readme.md

-# The Odin Project Assignment: "Build Online Sketch board in JavaScript and JQuery" - 2017 version
+# The Odin Project Assignment: "Build Online Sketch board in JavaScript and JQuery" - 2017 twisted version

 ...
 Work in progress ...